Gotham Knights and the LG Wing: Noise Cancelling podcast episode 27

 Can't find the time to keep up with tech news?
 Looking for some awesome lockdown listening?
 We have you covered with the Noise Cancelling podcast, which is brought to you by TechRadar and our sister sites Laptop Mag and Tom's Guide.

-The show is presented by Gareth Beavis, Global Editor in Chief of TechRadar, and features Sherri L. Smith, Editor in Chief of Laptop Mag.
+This week's show is presented by Sherri L. Smith, Editor in Chief of Laptop Mag.

-This week our guests are Gerald Lynch, TechRadar's Executive Editor, and Matt Phillips, TechRadar's Video Editor, who join us (remotely, of course) to talk about the last seven days in tech.
+This week our guests are Gerald Lynch, TechRadar's Executive Editor, Henry St Leger, TechRadar's Home Cinema Editor, and Matt Phillips, TechRadar's Video Editor, who join us (remotely, of course) to talk about the last seven days in tech.

 Week 27: The Batman (2021) movie, IFA 2020 and Tenet reviews